url-kaist/Patchwork2/README.md

 # patchwork2

-Are you ready for fast and robust ground-segmentation for all terrain robots?
+Are you ready to exploit fast and robust ground-segmentation for all terrestrial robots?

-***Patchwork2*** is under revision and soon will be available.
+***Patchwork2*** is under revision and soon will be available! :sunglasses::sunglasses::sunglasses:

 ## Features